54skyxenon/54skyxenon.github.io/content/blog/finale-2023.md

 >
 > Offers: **4**

 I've been playing a turn-based RPG called DragonFable for 15+ years now.
-In DragonFable, you can opt to play in <a href="https://www.dragonfable.com/gamedesignnotes/broken-circuit-p2-8397">Adventure Mode or Doomed Mode</a>.
-In Adventure Mode, all enemies halve their damage.
-In Doomed Mode, the enemy damage and health both increase.
+In DragonFable, you can opt to play in <a href="https://www.dragonfable.com/gamedesignnotes/broken-circuit-p2-8397">Adventure Mode or Doomed Mode</a>, which are easier and harder settings respectively.
 If last year was like doing normal quests in Adventure Mode, then this year was like doing the Inn Challenges in Doomed Mode.

-{{% blog-shortcode caption="Trying out Doomed Mode in DF" file="https://i.ibb.co/6bvW8vH/doomed-mode.png" %}}
+{{% blog-shortcode caption="Doomed Mode in DF = higher enemy damage and HP" file="https://i.ibb.co/Yc17WgB/doomed-mode.png" %}}

 New grad interviews typically surpass the complexity of internship interviews, with an increased number of rounds and a more diverse array of questions. **Coupled with the recession this year, they became insane.**